 The Love of Human Praise as the Root of Unbelief

-- Prayer support for a specific need or conviction or resolve goes wanting.
-O how many blessings we do not have because we are not surrounded by a band of friends who pray for us.
+Prayer support for a specific need or conviction or resolve goes wanting.
+Oh, how many blessings we do not have because we are not surrounded by a band of friends who pray for us.

 So please know that when this small-group ministry of our church is lifted up, I don’t think it’s an optional add-on to basic Christian living.
 I think it is normal, healthy, needed, New Testament Christianity.
 I pray that you will be part of one of these small groups or that you will get the training and start one.
-This is the main strategy through which our pastors and elders shepherd the flock at Bethlehem: Elders > small group leaders > members to one another.
+This is the main strategy through which our pastors and elders shepherd the flock at Bethlehem: elders to small group leaders to members with one another.

 Sin to Be Exposed

 So when we move now into John 5:30–47, know that I believe there are issues that are about to be exposed in our lives — one in particular — that call us to help each other.
 There are sinful inclinations in my life that are about to be exposed by these words of Jesus which call for Kempton and Karyn Turner, and David and Karin Livingston, and Bud and Lisa Burk, and Mike and Catherine Tong, and my wife Noël, as part of our small group, to watch for in my life, and to help me see them when they emerge, and to pray for me.